OGGM/oggm-edu/docs/user_content.rst

 `here <https://github.com/OGGM/binder>`_ (we use the stable branch here).
 The second part of the link
-is using `nbgitpuller <https://jupyterhub.github.io/nbgitpuller/>`_ to fetch the provided online repository and it's content.
+is using `nbgitpuller <https://jupyterhub.github.io/nbgitpuller/>`_ to fetch the provided online repository and its content.
 That's all!

 This was the most basic example.
 If you want to use other features, like using the Jupyter Lab interface (instead of the simple notebooks interface), and if